-A second access to the southwest to Bearspaw Village Road will provide residents of south Bearspaw with an alternative route through the development area to the Bearspaw School and Highway 1A.
-This route will also provide a secondary emergency access route for residents of south Bearspaw.
+An emergency access to the southwest to Bearspaw Village Road would also provide residents of south Bearspaw with a secondary emergency access route.

 A Transportation Impact Assessment (TIA) was prepared by Bunt and Associates in July 2017, and updated in August 2020.
 The primary objective of the study was to review and assess interim (2028) and long term (2039) road network impacts resulting from the development of the site and to identify mitigation measures necessary for it to be accommodated.
 The TIA included analysis of the vehicular roads and intersections surrounding the site as well a the pedestrian, cyclist and transit networks.
 The findings of the TIA include the following design solutions: